galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-case_JUPYTER-trajectories/tutorial.md

 # Run the tutorial!

 At this point, to prevent you having to switch back and forth between browsers, the directions for the rest of tutorial are all in the notebook you input!
-Go to `data` and double click `Trajectories_Instructions.ipynb` You may have to change certain numbers in the code blocks, so do read carefully.
+You may have to change certain numbers in the code blocks, so do read carefully.
 You will be able to run each step be clicking on the code block and pressing the {% icon workflow-run %} *Run the selected cells and advance* step.
 You will want to keep a tab open with your Galaxy history showing (so just launch another browser of your usegalaxy.eu instance), so that you can see when your files appear there.
 The tutorial is adapted from the [Scanpy Trajectory inference tutorial](https://scanpy-tutorials.readthedocs.io/en/latest/paga-paul15.html).

 # Tutorial Plot Answers